 Aliza Lavie, a Member of the Israeli Knesset from Yesh Atid Party

 MK Dr. Aliza Lavie serves as a Member of Knesset for the Yesh Atid party in the 20th Knesset and previously served in the 19th Knesset.
-She is currently the Chairwoman of the Sub-Committee on Trafficking and Prostitution and a member of the Foreign Affairs and Defense Committee, the Committee on the Status of Women and Gender Equality (of which she used to be the Chairwoman), the Ethics Committee, and the Special Committee for Public Petitions.
+She is currently the Chairwoman of the Subcommittee on Combating Trafficking in Women and Prostitution, and a member of the Economic Affairs Committee, The Foreign Affairs and Defense Committee, the Committee on the Status of Women and Gender Equality (of which she used to be the Chairwoman in the 19th Knesset), the Ethics Committee, and the Special Committee for Public Petitions.
 Aside from serving in the Knesset, MK Lavie is a researcher, lecturer, and author.

 Aliza Lavie is a senior lecturer of communications and the School of Communication at Bar-Ilan University, and a leading author, publicist, and social activist.
 Her areas of research include the media, multiculturalism, and the role of women in Judaism and in the public sphere.
 She works primarily in the fields of gender equality, religion and state, communications, Jewish identity and culture, and civil-military relations, and in strengthening Israel’s relationship with Diaspora Jewry and its commitment to being a Jewish and democratic state.
 MK Lavie is a prominent figure in the public conversation on Jewish culture in Israel, where her research and writing seeks to extract lessons from history and apply them to the public and political spheres today.